sroffey-github/file-sharing-flask/README.md

 This is a simple web app to share files on a network.
 This application uses the python library: Flask.

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`UPLOAD_FOLDER=/path/to/your/upload/folder`

+`SECRET_KEY=yoursupersecretkey`

 ## Installation

 Install the file-sharing-flask application